jpdias/node-red-contrib-self-healing/redundancy/README.md

   <dd>if the redundancy-manager node is the master instance or not</dd>

   <dt>ips(array)</dt>
-  <dd>an array containing the ip addresses of other deviced with redundancy-manager nodes</dd>
+  <dd>an array containing the ip addresses of other devices with redundancy-manager nodes</dd>

   <dt>ping</dt>
   <dd>ping for the output mqtt-out node</dd>